FrancescaPascalau/jpa-in-depth/README.md

 - `CascadeType.REFRESH` the child entity also gets reloaded from the database whenever the parent entity is refreshed.
 - `CascadeType.REPLICATE` used when we have more than one data source and we want the data in sync.

+# N+1 Problem

+- N+1 Problem is a performance issue in ORM that fires multiple select queries (N+1, N = nr. of records in table) for a single select query.
+- Solutions:
+    1. `@EntityGraph` - the JPA provider loads all the graph in one select query and then avoids fetching with more SELECT queries.
+    2. Query with Fetch Join - allows associations of values to be initialized along with their parent using a single select.

 # Custom Repository

 - We can create our own custom repository if the body of the request is a custom object too.
 In the repo implementation